-We tested the notes' ability to pay timely interest and ultimate principal on the class A and class B notes under the above stress assumption in our cash flow model.
-Based on the assumptions discussed above, the low prepayment scenarios have proved more stressful, mostly because they lead to higher residual value losses on the PCP balloon payments.
+We tested the instruments' ability to pay timely interest and ultimate principal on the senior and junior instruments under the above stress assumption in our cash flow model.
+Based on the assumptions discussed above, the low prepayment scenarios have proved more stressful, mostly because they lead to higher RV losses on the PCP balloon payments.